Current FHA Recipients

 Julian Prosser loved the sound of music played by his grandfather and uncles, growing up on the family farm.
 When he was 11, Prosser earned the money to buy his first guitar and was soon also playing banjo and guitar.
 By 1938, Prosser and some friends put together The Carolina Hillbillies, but it never reformed after World War II claimed several of the band.
 Prosser later took up bluegrass again, and in 1978 he, his son, and some friends formed The Carolina Rebels bluegrass band, and they’ve been playing ever since.
-Prosser has mentored many younger local musicians, including three fellow Jean Laney Harris Award recipients.
-Prosser remains a passionate advocate for bluegrass music and is recognized as both a pioneer and master of his craft by many local bluegrass performers.
-Now 93, he continues to be a driving force to keep local bluegrass alive and well in the Palmetto State.
-Prosser lives in Columbia, S.C.
+Prosser mentored many younger local musicians, including three fellow Jean Laney Harris Award recipients.
+Prosser was a passionate advocate for bluegrass music and many local bluegrass performers recognized him as both a pioneer and master of his craft.

 Voices of Gullah Singers